yux1991/yu-resume-academic/content/publication/Nanotechnology_2016_27(48)/index.md

 publication: In *Nanotechnology*
 publication_short: In *Nanotechnology*

-abstract: Knowledge on the symmetry and perfection of a 2D material deposited or transferred to a surface is very important and valuable.
-We demonstrate a method to map the reciprocal space structure of 2D materials using reflection high energy diffraction (RHEED).
-RHEED from a 2D material gives rise to 'streaks' patterns.
-It is shown that from these streaks patterns at different azimuthal rotation angles that the reciprocal space intensity distribution can be constructed as a function of momentum transfer parallel to the surface.
-To illustrate the principle, we experimentally constructed the reciprocal space structure of a commercial graphene/SiO2/Si sample in which the graphene layer was transferred to the SiO2/Si substrate after it was deposited on a Cu foil by chemical vapor deposition.
-The result reveals a 12-fold symmetry of the graphene layer which is a result of two dominant orientation domains with 30° rotation relative to each other.
-We show that the graphene can serve as a template to grow other materials such as a SnS film that follows the symmetry of graphene.

 # Summary.
 An optional shortened abstract.
 summary: Invention of RHEED 2D reciprocal space mapping.